For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 - Piece of card wrapped in tinfoil

-Reflecting artificial front lighting
+Reflected artificial front lighting

-Using a flash you could aim your light at a reflective surface positioned to bounce the light back into your subject, for example, a:
+Using a flash you could aim your light at a reflective surface to bounce the light back into your subject, for example, a:

 - White wall